robbiemcmullense/se-web-ui/README.md

     ├── src-core            // Src core stencil library ├── LICENSE
     ├── package.json
-    ├── release.js          // Release libraries with the same version
+    ├── publish.js          // Publish libraries with the same version
     └── README.md

 **Note :** Any library (core, angular..) will be generated with the same version number defined in `package.json`.